Fractal Zeta Functions and Complex Dimensions of Ahlfors Metric Measure Spaces: Fractal Zeta Functions

 \begin{theorem} Let $A$ be any bounded subset of an Ahlfors regular space $\E$.
 Then, for every value of the parameter $s\in\C$ such that $\textnormal{Re } s>\Mink A$, the following identity holds:

 \end{theorem}

 \begin{proof} Let $D:=\Mink A$.
 By Lemma \ref{th: 2}, we know that this identity already holds for all $s\in\R$ such that $s>D.$ Let us denote the left-hand side of Equation (\ref{eq: 1}) by $f(s)$ and the right-hand side by $g(s)$.
-Since $f(s)=g(s)$ on the subset $(D, +\infty)\subset\C,$ to prove the theorem, it suffices to show that $f(s)$ and $g(s)$ are both holomorphic in the region $\{\text{Re }s>D\}$; the result will then follow by the principle of analytic continuation.
+Since $f(s)=g(s)$ on the subset $(D, +\infty)\subset\C$ (which has an accumulation point in $\C$), to prove the theorem, it suffices to show that $f(s)$ and $g(s)$ are both holomorphic in the region $\{\text{Re }s>D\}$; the result will then follow by the principle of analytic continuation.
 Note that the holomorphicity of $f(s)$ in this region was already proven in part $(a)$ of Theorem \ref{th: 5}.

 To prove the holomorphicitiy of $g(s)$ on $\{\text{Re }s>D\}$, it suffices to consider $g_1(s)=\int_0^\de t^{s-Q-1}|A_t|\text{d}t$.
 Note that $g_1(s)$ has the form of a Dirichlet-type integral, in the sense of \cite[Appendix A]{LaRaZu}: $g_1(s)=\int_E\phi(t)^s\text{d}\mu (t),$ where $E:=(0,\de)$, $\phi(t):=t,$ and the positive measure $\mu$ is given by $\text{d}\mu(t):=t^{-Q-1}|A_t|\text{d}t.$ Thus it suffices to show that on this region, $g_1(s)$ is well defined.
 To prove this, let $\ep>0$ be small enough so that $\text{Re }s>D+\ep$.
 Since $\M^{*(D+\ep)}(A)=0,$ there exists $C_\de>0$ such that $|A_t|\leq C_\de t^{Q-D-\ep}$ for all $t\in (0,\de].$ Then